-- Distribution to Canton of Basel-Landschaft (CHF 60 m) - Fulfilment of public service mandate - High return on equity (profitability, ROE 6.9%) - Sponsorship commitments for sport, culture, society (CHF 2.1 m, not including Federal Swiss Wrestling and Alpine Festival in Pratteln) - Fostering innovation within the Northwest Switzerland region, e.g. with 100 fürs Baselbiet initiative (CHF 13.7 m) - Loans to companies and public-law entities (CHF 5.9 bn) - Important employer in the region (jobs for 913 people) - Added value thanks to tax revenues from employees only makes investment recommendations that take ESG criteria into account alongside the financial aspects.
-The range of sustainable investments is constantly being expanded.
-In the reporting period, this included the first fund launched jointly with Lombard Odier (see "Participations and partnerships" on page 12).
+- Distribution to Canton of Basel-Landschaft (CHF 60 m) - Fulfilment of public service mandate - Sponsorship commitments for sport, culture, society (CHF 2.1 m, not including Federal Swiss Wrestling and Alpine Festival in Pratteln) - Fostering innovation within the Northwest Switzerland region, e.g. with 100 fürs Baselbiet initiative (CHF 13.7 m) - Loans to companies and public-law entities (CHF 5.9 bn) - Important employer in the region (jobs for 913 people) - Added value thanks to tax revenues from employees the reporting period.
+Uniform evaluation grids and criteria make the classifications of all roles comparable even across organisational units, enabling career paths to be mapped out more easily and development paths identified.
+Similarly, the previously broad pay bands, with overly wide range spreads, have been divided into three sub-pay bands to better ensure that compensation is both fair and in line with the market.
+From the second quarter of 2023, employees will be able to see where they are positioned within the pay band.